fmatthew5876/stdcxx-bitset/proposal/draft.md

     static_assert(alignof(bitset<N,T>) == alignof(T));
     static_assert(sizeof(bitset<N,T>) == sizeof(T) * (N / (sizeof(T) * CHAR_BIT) + 1));

-*note-- `bitset<N,T>` is not required to be implemented using type `T`, it only needs to satisfy the size and alignment constraints. --end node*
+*note-- `bitset<N,T>` is not required to actually be implemented using type `T`, it only needs to satisfy the size and alignment constraints. --end node*

 There are no changes or additions to any of the public members of `bitset`.